scandyna/MdtCMakeConfig/ConanSplitQt.md

 With modern Conan CMake generators, all CMake config files are generated in the users build directory.

-I think we cannot do this in a sane way.
+I think we cannot copy Qt5Config.cmake to the user build directory in a sane way.

 A way to solve this is to set the path to the directory that contains the Qt5Config.cmake file